microsoft/Tools-for-Health-Data-Anonymization/README.md

 > **[NOTE]**
 > Similar with cryptoHash function, you should use the method on those fields that accept a Base64 encoded value and avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

-Here is a sample rule using encrypt method on PN tags with customized setting:
+Here is a sample rule using encrypt method on PN tags with custom setting:
 ```
 {
     "rules": [